-For instance, in the styling sector within the hair care market representing 694K+ monthly Google searches, Byrdie increased its Google organic market share more than 1,753%, from 0.88% to 16.31%, during the two-year period February 2019 to 2021.
+For instance, in the styling sector within the hair care market representing 8.3 million annual Google searches, Byrdie increased its Google organic market share more than 1,753%, from 0.88% to 16.31%, during the two-year period February 2019 to 2021.

 As a result, it captured more market share in the sector than any other website.

-Byrdie boasts more than 14,000 content pieces overall and attracts nearly 88.9% of its monthly site visits through organic search (Source: SimilarWeb).
+Byrdie boasts more than 14,000 content pieces overall and attracts nearly 88.9% of its annual site visits through organic search (Source: SimilarWeb).

 In other words, Byrdie is a sophisticated SEO engine that consistently ranks for top beauty keywords ahead of large, established brands in the industry with much larger marketing budgets.

 We used several SEO tools to take a snapshot of Byrdie’s organic search performance, including Screaming Frog, Semrush, Ahrefs, Similarweb, and our own proprietary market share technology, Carina.